jperon/lyluatex/lyluatex.md

 \lyIssue{Note:} In order to avoid unexpected behaviour it is strongly suggested that documents are generally compiled from their actual directory, i.e. without referring to it through a path.
+This is because in many places during the compilation process relative paths are calculated from this starting point.
 Building *out-of-tree* isn't supported, though it should be possible with the following workarounds:

 1. `includepaths={..}`: (for example, if you build from a subdirectory of main directory) tell lyluatex to search the parent directory;